 By using the Service or providing information to us, you agree that we may communicate with you electronically regarding security, privacy, and administrative issues relating to your use of the Service.
 If we learn of a security system’s breach, we may attempt to notify you electronically by posting a notice on the Service or sending an e-mail to you.
 You may have a legal right to receive this notice in writing.
 To receive free written notice of a security breach (or to withdraw your consent from receiving electronic notice), please notify us at email@example.com.

-The Service is not intended for persons under 13 years of age, and is not intentionally developed for or directed to children.
-We do not knowingly solicit or collect any information from children under the age of 13, nor do we knowingly market our products or services to children under the age of 13.
-If we learn that we have collected information of a child under 13, we will take steps to delete such information from our files as soon as possible and, if applicable, terminate that child’s account.
+The Service is not intended for persons under 13 years of age, or any higher minimum age in the jurisdiction where that person resides, and is not intentionally developed for or directed to children.
+We do not knowingly solicit or collect any information from children under the age of 13, or any higher minimum age in the jurisdiction where that person resides, nor do we knowingly market our products or services to children under the age of 13, or any higher minimum age in the jurisdiction where that person resides.
+If we learn that we have collected information of a child under 13, or any higher minimum age in the jurisdiction where that person resides, we will take steps to delete such information from our files as soon as possible and, if applicable, terminate that child’s account.

 We keep your information, such as your name, email address and phone number, for as long as you keep your account in existence.
 In some instances, we will delete the information you provide to us after it is no longer needed.
 We also keep information about you and your use of the Service for long as it is necessary for our legitimate business interests, for Legal Reasons, and to Prevent Harm.